Middlebury Shield

 H. Determinations Regarding Responsibility

-- Identification of Middlebury’s procedures and permissible bases for the Complainant and Respondent to appeal (as outlined below).
+• Identification of Middlebury’s procedures and permissible bases for the Reporting Individual and Respondent to appeal (as outlined below).

 If sanctions are necessary, they will be assigned in accordance with the Sanctions section below.
 The parties will receive notice simultaneously of the written determination and, if necessary, any sanctions as determined through the procedures outlined below.